-- Collaboration with Lynmore Primary School staff has lead to great increase in data available as well as professional links to other schools And Kahui Ako - potential for wider collaboration to support students with learning difficulties. - > We have trained teaching staff as Irlen screeners at several schools in Rotorua in the hope they will help to spread screening skills across their school - > We have been working with an Irlen trained teacher at Selwyn Primary to screen and support students.
-This has made a great start with three students fitted with Irlen lenses from this school - > Covid-19 Pandemic and subsequent Lock-down has meant a break in screening time from March to June this has left very little time to complete screening before calving commitments begin - > Angela (Audiologist at APN) has sold her business to another audiologist in Taupo.
-She tells us that she has another audiologist trained in APD assessment, so we need to make contact and organize referrals and payment. - > McClelland Visique have sold their practice to OPSM who no longer wish to tint lenses.
-We will need to find a new supplier for Rotorua families - > We still have a good working relationship with Specsavers Taupo - > We have three new staff including: - Funding Manager Hayley Hathaway - o Community Screener Keren Leslie - Community Screener Andrea Muggeridge - > Kim Shearer has resigned from her screening role, but remains on the BOT - > Karen Barker is stepping back from the Screening Manager role and will return to the BOT (passed at the May 2020 board meeting) - > There was a new government elected - > Schools are now employing Learning Support Coordinators to help students with learning difficulties. - > We have a three-year grant from Lottery Grants Board
+- > We have trained teaching staff as Irlen screeners at several schools in Rotorua in the hope they will help to spread screening skills across their school - > We have been working with an Irlen trained teacher at Selwyn Primary to screen and support students.
+This has made a great start with three students fitted with Irlen lenses from this school - > Covid-19 Pandemic and subsequent lock-down has meant a break in screening time from March to June - this has left very little time to complete screening before calving commitments begin - > Angela (Audiologist at APN) has sold her business to another audiologist in Taupo.
+She has another audiologist trained in APD assessment, we have made contact and organised referrals and payment - > McClelland Visique have sold their practice to OPSM who no longer wish to tint lenses.
+We will need to find an additional supplier for Rotorua families, in addition to Specsavers Rotorua - > We still have a good working relationship with Specsavers Taupo - We have three new staff including: - Funding Manager Hayley Hathaway - o Community Screener Keren Leslie - o Community Screener Andrea Muggeridge - Kim Shearer has resigned from her screening role, but remains on the BOT - Karen Barker is stepping back from the Screening Manager role and will return to the BOT (passed at the May 2020 Board meeting) - > Learning Support Coordinators have settled into their roles and are assisting with the delivery of programmes - > We have a three- year grant from Lottery Grants Board - ICEPT programme has been implemented and we have a great relationship with its creator, Stuart Warren